opencrypto-io/data/README.md

 # OpenCrypto Data

 Community-driven cryptoassets reference dataset.
-Our goal is to create trustable, transparent, consistent and up-to-date source of basic reference informations about blockchains (ledger), crypto-assets (asset), networks, clients (wallets) and exchanges.
+Our goal is to put together all basic reference informations about blockchains (ledger), crypto-assets (asset), networks, clients (wallets) and exchanges.

 [Homepage](https://data.opencrypto.io) | [Data Explorer](http://explorer.opencrypto.io) | [Schema](https://schema.opencrypto.io)

 ## Features
-* **Open & Transparent** - Everybody can review changes in [Commit history](../../commits/master), introduce new edits through [Pull Request](../../pulls) or submit a new [Issue](https://github.com/opencrypto-io/data/issues/new) or help with some [existing one](../../issues).
+* 👥 **Open & Transparent** - Everybody can review changes in [Commit history](../../commits/master), introduce new edits through [Pull Request](../../pulls) or submit a new [Issue](https://github.com/opencrypto-io/data/issues/new) or help with some [existing one](../../issues).
-* **Structured** - Whole database is defined in [JSON Schema](https://json-schema.org/) standard ([schema](https://schema.opencrypto.io)).
+* 📖 **Structured** - Whole database is defined in [JSON Schema](https://json-schema.org/) standard ([schema](https://schema.opencrypto.io)).
 See [Structure](#structure) section below.
-* **Consistent** - Each change is tested agains schema (typed), so its not possible to release corrupted data or properties.
-Changes to schema occurs rare and will be backward compatible.
+* 🔗 **Consistent** - Each change is tested agains schema (typed), so its not possible to release corrupted data or properties.
+Changes to [schema](https://schema.opencrypto.io) occurs rare and will be backward compatible.
-* **Platform-agnostic** - Database source is just plain-text [YAML](http://yaml.org/) files and because of that isn't dependent on any database software, platform or specific environment.
+* 🌱 **Platform-agnostic** - Database source is just plain-text [YAML](http://yaml.org/) files and because of that isn't dependent on any database software, platform or specific environment.
 You can just use [jq](https://stedolan.github.io/jq/) to browse it.
-* **Compact & Embeddable** - Automated builds produce a single-file version of full database ([data.json](https://data.opencrypto.io/data.json)), which can be easily downloaded/updated/used in any environment (base64 encoded icons and logos included!).
+* 🔋 **Compact & Embeddable** - Automated builds produce a single-file version of full database ([data.json](https://data.opencrypto.io/data.json)), which can be easily downloaded/updated/used in any environment (base64 encoded icons and logos included!).
 See [Builds](#builds) section for more information.
-* **Up-to-date** - Updates are pushed regularly, Pull Requests are resolved as soon as possible.
+* ⏰ **Up-to-date** - Updates are pushed regularly, Pull Requests are resolved as soon as possible.
 Automated checks helps to detect outdated links and identify other issues.
-* **Free for forever**! - Data is licensed under [ODC Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/summary/).
+* 🎁 **Free for forever**! - Data is licensed under [ODC Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/summary/).

 ## Structure